Pieskaret: Christianity and later years

 Pieskaret was baptized at Trois-Rivières in 1640 or 1641.
 He was given the name of Simon by the governor of Trois-Rivières, M. de Champflour.
 From 1646 to 1647, Pieskaret was very affected by the sudden death of a Christian convert and nephew of Tessouat, Joseph Oumasasikweie.
 He made a public confession and renewed his faith, which he had originally accepted mainly for diplomatic reasons.

 Pieskaret's open acceptance of Christianity may have indirectly been the cause of his death.
-While returning a hunt on the north shore of St. Lawrence, Pieskaret was met by a band of Iroquois (who were allowed to hunt in the area due to the treaty in 1645), who were singing a peace song.
-Even though the rumors of the secret clause in a treaty were already known by Pieskaret and there was an overall fear of an attack, he counted on his faith to protect him and he smoked a pipe with the Iroquois.
-They all were respectful to each other, but when Pieskaret continued on his journey he was killed and scalped by one of the Iroquois who had lagged behind.
+While returning a hunt on the north shore of St. Lawrence, Pieskaret was met by a band of Haudenosaunee (who were allowed to hunt in the area due to the treaty in 1645), who were singing a peace song.
+Even though the rumors of the secret clause in a treaty were already known by Pieskaret and there was an overall fear of an attack, he counted on his faith to protect him and he smoked a pipe with the Haudenosaunee.
+They all were respectful to each other, but when Pieskaret continued on his journey he was killed and scalped by one of the Haudenosaunee who had lagged behind.

 In folklore and culture

 There are many stories about the prowess of Pieskaret.
-For example, Perrot recounts that at one time Pieskaret entered an Iroquois village and killed a whole family, then hid in the family's woodpiles for two nights and was found on the third.
+For example, Perrot recounts that at one time Pieskaret entered an Haudenosaunee village and killed a whole family, then hid in the family's woodpiles for two nights and was found on the third.
 The story is that he fled, and by being agile and nimble was able to outrun those who were chasing him while he took refuge in a tree trunk.
-When the Iroquois set up a camp near him, Pieskaret killed them all in their sleep and "came back laden with their scalps."
-Another tale states that at the mouth of the Sorel River, Pieskaret along with four others sank five Iroquois canoes by lighting them on fire.
+When the Haudenosaunee set up a camp near him, Pieskaret killed them all in their sleep and "came back laden with their scalps."
+Another tale states that at the mouth of the Sorel River, Pieskaret along with four others sank five Haudenosaunee canoes by lighting them on fire.
 They then killed all of their enemies except for two captives that had been traveling with them.